PrefectHQ/prefect/docs/guides/deployment/docker.md

 [Docker Desktop](https://www.docker.com/products/docker-desktop) works fine for local testing if you don't already have Docker Engine configured in your environment.

 !!! note "Run a Prefect server"
-    This tutorial assumes you're already running a Prefect server with `prefect server start`, as described in the [Deployments](/tutorials/deployments/) tutorial.
+    This guide assumes you're already running a Prefect server with `prefect server start`, as described in the [Deployments](/tutorials/deployments/) tutorial.

-    If you shut down the server from a previous tutorial, you can start it again by opening another terminal session and starting the Prefect server with the `prefect server start` CLI command.
+    If you shut down the server, you can start it again by opening another terminal session and starting the Prefect server with the `prefect server start` CLI command.

 ## Create an infrastructure block